CJangelo/COA34/README.md

 devtools::install_github("CJangelo/COA34")
 ```

-This package probability won’t be released to CRAN, but this github
+This package won’t be released to CRAN, but this github repository will
-repository will be updated due to how frequently me and my team use
+be updated due to how frequently me and my team use these functions.
-these functions.

 ## Example